Geek4IT/Geek4IT.github.io/_posts/2014-3-2-Don't-Make-Me-Think.md

 Why don’t Web users look for the best choice?

-	*We’re usually in a hurry.
+* We’re usually in a hurry.

-	*There’s not much of a penalty for guessing wrong.
+* There’s not much of a penalty for guessing wrong.

-	*Weighing options may not improve our chances On poorly designed sites, putting effort into making the best choice doesn’t really help.
+* Weighing options may not improve our chances On poorly designed sites,putting effort into making the best choice doesn’t really help.

-	You’re usually better off going with your first guess and using the Back button if it doesn’t work out

-	*Guessing is more fun.
+* Guessing is more fun.

 ###Chapter 3 Billboard Design 101

 Designing pages for scanning, not reading

 Faced with the fact that your users are whizzing by, there are five important things you can do to make sure they see- and understand- as much of your site as possible.

 * Create a clear visual hierarchy.

 * Nest text to show what belongs to what.

 * Conventions are useful,Stick to them unless you have a really good reason, because they help people to avoid thinking.

 * Clearly define portions of a page.It should be very clear what is clickable.

 * Try and avoid noise.

 ####Create a clear visual hierarchy

 * The more important something is, the more prominent it is.

 * Things that are related logically are also related visually

 * Things are “nested” visually to show what’s part of what

 ####Conventions are you friends
 Conventions enable users to figure out a lot about a Web page, even if they can’t understand a word of it.

 * They’re very useful

 * Designers are often reluctant to take advantage of them.

 ####Try and avoid noise
 One of the great enemies of easy-to-grasp pages is visual noise.
 There are really two kinds of noise:

 * Busy-ness

 * Background noise.

 Users have varying tolerance for complexity and distractions: some people have no problem with busy pages and background noise, but many do.